dromotherm/blog/_posts/2019-11-22-themis_bosEn.markdown

 ![simulation des pertes par infiltrations]({{ site.baseurl }}/assets/themis/INFLOSSES.png){:class="img-responsive"}

-The system was heavily tested on the field during an operation carried out by the social landlord Allier habitat, with measurements carried out over one year on three pavilion-type dwellings in order to evaluate different thermal insulation techniques from the outside.
+The system was heavily tested on the field during an operation funded by the social landlord Allier habitat, with measurements carried out over one year on three pavilion-type dwellings in order to evaluate different thermal insulation techniques from the outside.

 ![suivi des consommations énergétiques]({{ site.baseurl }}/assets/themis/Energy.png){:class="img-responsive"}